victor-abz/frappe_mcp_server/README.md

 # Frappe MCP Server

-A Model Context Protocol (MCP) server for Frappe Framework that exposes Frappe's functionality to AI assistants through the official REST API, with a focus on document CRUD operations and schema handling.
+A Model Context Protocol (MCP) server for Frappe Framework that exposes Frappe's functionality to AI assistants through the official REST API, with a focus on document CRUD operations, schema handling, and detailed API instructions.

 ## Overview